 German Academic Exchange Service

 The German Academic Exchange Service (DAAD) is the German national agency for the support of international academic cooperation.
 It offers academic exchange opportunities to students, faculty and researchers and has a strong relationship with Oxford.
 With the support of the German government, DAAD supports four lecturers at Oxford in Politics, History, Law and German Language and Literature and three German Language College Lecturers in the Department of Modern Languages.

-Germany is the 4th largest source of students at Oxford, and the 3rd largest source of international students.
-There are over 800 German students studying at Oxford, the majority of whom – 80% – are postgraduates and a fifth of whom – 20% – are full-time undergraduates.
-This makes Germany the 4th largest source of undergraduate students after the UK, China and Singapore.
+Germany is the 3rd largest source of international students at Oxford, and the largest in Europe outside of the UK.
+There are over 900 German students studying at Oxford, the majority of whom – over 80% – are postgraduates and a nearly fifth of whom are full-time undergraduates.
+This makes Germany the 4th largest source of international undergraduate students after China, Singapore and the USA.